rebeirima/hci_hw/hw_1/README.md

 ## Instructions to use this App:
 1. Make sure you have Node.js and MongoDB installed on your computer
-2. Download or clone the project files from this GitHub repository
+2. Download or clone the project files from this GitHub repository within this folder "hw_1"
 3. Open a terminal navigate to the project directory
 4. Install the project dependencies by running the command "npm install"
 5. Start the MongoDB server by running the command "mongod"